Code-Institute-Submissions/UCD-milestone--Monkees/README.md

 ### Features Left to Implement
 #### Feature 1 - Add functionality to calendar
-I would like to add javascript to the calendar so the user can change from month to month and click on individual days to see if it is available and if not to see why not - i.e "booked for private event" or similar.
+I would like to add javascript functionality to the calendar so the user can change from month to month and click on individual days to see if it is available and if not to see why not - i.e "booked for private event" or similar.

 #### Feature 2 - Merchandise feature